lewisedmund98/Restaurant-Management-System/backend/endpoints.md

 ### /menu/items
 `GET`
 Returns an object containing all the known items.
-No filtering currently available.

 ```json
 {